karagenit/latin-bootstrap/README.md

 This is significantly truncated - all of the output code (including special test cases) has been taken out for simplicity's sake.
 Still - you can see the process of connecting to the SQL database and running a query on it.
 One of the fancier things is the use of a *prepared SQL statement*, which can allow for greater efficiency when running multiple queries and prevent SQL injection attacks (it forces the user input to be treated as a literal string).

+I used [this](http://php.net/manual/en/book.mysqli.php) site as a starting point for setting up the MySQLi queries.

 #### A Big 'ol Goof

 > **Protip:** don't hard code your database passwords